Five Girls Who Disappeared in the 1970s

 When Judy Martins disappeared on May 24, 1978, she only had to walk 300 yards from Kent State University’s Dunbar Hall to Engleman Hall.
 It should have only taken her three to four minutes but she never made it.
 Instead, she just vanished in that short distance and wasn’t reported missing until two days later on May 26.

-That particular night, she was wearing a Halloween type costume with a “gaudy red wig, oversized sunglasses, gauze brown and yellow plaid blouse with gaucho-style blue-jean culottes that came to her mid-calf, a beige trench coat, brown belt, and brown boots.
+On the night she disappeared she was wearing a Halloween type costume with a “gaudy red wig, oversized sunglasses, a brown and yellow plaid blouse with gaucho-style blue-jean culottes that came to her mid-calf, a beige trench coat, brown belt, and brown boots.
 The eyeglasses she needed to read where left in her dorm room.

 According to a 2013 interview with an investigator who worked the case, “no one believed” that Martins would just suddenly leave to start a new life.